 When we reached the PA Station the gate was locked, so be prepared to possibly have to climb over the fence.
 If you don’t fancy the climb over the fence, you will have to walk all the way around.
 We waited at Kohoka PA for around 30 minutes, before a kind young man in his 20s picked us up.
-At first, many people drove past us with an embarrassed smile, but don’t let this deter you.
+At first, many people drove past us with an embarrassed smiles, but don’t let this deter you.
 Keep on persisting!
 After driving for a few hours, we waved goodbye to our first driver in Nagoya.
-First hitchhiking Japan challenge sorted!
+The first hitchhiking Japan challenge was sorted!

 Nagoya to Kyoto